| |

 |

-NOTE FROM THE PUBLISHER TO MAC AND iPAD USERS:
+NOTE FROM THE PUBLISHER TO MAC AND iOS USERS:

-However, there are now a number of applications players have used to run Windows programs on their Macs,
+program.
+However, there are now a number of applications players have used to run Windows programs

-such as the combination of Wine/WineBottler (which is free), or commercial programs like Parallels
+on their Macs, such as the combination of Wine/WineBottler (which is free), or commercial programs

-Desktop or Crossover.
-Because newer Macs use Intel processors, they can run Windows and
+like Parallels Desktop or Crossover.
+Because newer Macs use Intel processors, they can run Windows

-Windows applications as quickly as PCs.
-Most such apps require you to (buy and) install Windows
+and Windows applications as quickly as PCs.
+Most such apps require you to (buy and) install

-on your Mac, although Wine/Winebottler and the commercial program CrossOver do not.
-We do not
+Windows on your Mac, although Wine/Winebottler and the commercial program CrossOver do not.
+We do

-want to buy it, just to run W$R. Parallels Desktop also works perfectly with W$R, which is not
+buy it, just to run W$R. Parallels Desktop also (allegedly) works perfectly with W$R, which is

 Some users of WineBottler have reported that they were unable to run W$R or Speculator under